 There may be things we need from you in order to complete the processing of your financial aid.
 These things might be from a number of categories, but one of the most common reasons a student has additional requirements is verification.

 When you file your FAFSA, the federal processor might select you for verification.
 If so, the Messiah College financial aid office will also send you an email with instructions on what you need to do.
-You will access this information via your account on MCSquare.
+You will access this information via your account.

 Regardless of whether you are selected for verification or have additional requirements for some other reasons, we normally can't complete the processing of your aid until we receive all these requirements from you, so it is very important for you to pay attention to all the communications we send you and respond to us as quickly as possible.

-If we let you know that there are additional requirements you need to complete, review the instructions in your MCSquare account and respond with any forms or other information we are requesting from you.
-The links to most requested forms will appear in the text of your requirements on MCSquare, along with all the information and instructions you need to satisfy these requirements.
-But, if you need additional help, don't hesitate to contact us.
+If we let you know that there are additional requirements you need to complete, you can access your Student Requirements here (Prospective students can also use the accepted student portal through myMC).
+Review the instructions in your account and respond with any forms or other information we are requesting from you.
+The links to most requested forms will appear in the text of your requirements along with all the information and instructions you need to satisfy these requirements.
+If you need additional help, please don't hesitate to contact us.

-We start working on new student financial aid applications in early March.
-If you have filed a FAFSA by that date, within a few weeks you should receive an email message (at your Messiah College email address) with instructions for viewing your online Financial Aid Award Notice via MCSquare.
+We start working on new student financial aid applications in early December.
+If you have filed a FAFSA by that date, within a few weeks you should receive an email message (at your Messiah College email address) with instructions for viewing your online Financial Aid Award Notice.
 After that date, you should expect to receive notification of the availability of your award within a few days of the date we receive your FAFSA results.
 This date could vary depending on outside factors.